 New developments which seek to improve broadband and mobile phone signal within the parish will be supported.
-Any new development should consider what effect an increase in usage will have on the existing provision.

-The impact of communications infrastructure on the landscape character and long distance views should be carefully considered.
-Schemes which are highly visible from the conservation area or key viewpoints, as marked on the proposals map, are unlikely to be acceptable.
+The impact of communications infrastructure on the landscape character and long distance views will be carefully assessed as part of the determination of planning applications.
+Schemes which are highly visible or prominent from the conservation area or from key viewpoints as shown on the proposals map will be supported.

 The incorporation of infrastructure into existing buildings will be supported subject to Design policy SP4 and as long as the overall aesthetic of the building is not compromised.
-Where a heritage asset is involved early consultation with Historic England and the LPA is recommended.

 - 5.14.
 Broadband and mobile phone signal provision is a vital component of the sustainability of the parish and the ability of businesses to operate within the area, in addition to the ability of residents to work from home, of whom there is an increasing number. - 5.15.
 New development may offer the opportunity for the broadband and mobile phone signal to be improved thus contributing towards enhancing the sustainability of the parish as a whole.
 Communications provision is high on the agenda and the NNDP will support any development or project which seeks to improve existing provision. - 5.16.
 Whilst the improvement of communications infrastructure is high on the agenda of the community, the landscape setting and townscape quality of the parish is of great value.
 Proposals which provide improvements to communications infrastructure but significantly affect these factors will not be supported.
+Where a <a href="https://example.com/heritage/new-the-new-th